 How Men Mourn

-Men are more likely than women to delay the mourning process that accompanies divorce.
+In exploring gender differences in divorce, we find that men often undergo a delayed mourning process.
 One reason is that in most cases, women initiate the process, leaving men in a temporary state of denial.
 This also means that men will continue mourning after the women are beginning their recovery stage.

 Many men are unable to successfully talk about their feelings.
 Instead, those going through a divorce or newly-divorced men rely more on action than words.
 They may engage in casual affairs or spend a great deal of time at work – anything rather than think and talk about what is happening.
 A need for intimacy may also drive men into another marriage before they are ready.